zsakowitz/ithkuil/README.md

 ## Features

-As of May 29, 2023, `ithkuil` can generate these types of words:
+As of May 29, 2023, `@zsnout/ithkuil` can generate these types of words:

 - Formatives
 - Affixual root formatives